Ssamueell/Shooping-Cart---Vanilla-JS/README.md

 An interactive, lightweight, and functional shopping cart built entirely with Vanilla JavaScript, HTML, and CSS.
 This project includes data persistence via localStorage and real-time stock limit control.

 >- ✅ No frameworks or external libraries
->- 🎯 Perfect for learning DOM manipulation, events, logic, and local storage
+>- 🎯 DOM manipulation, events, logic, and local storage
 >- 📦 Stock control support: users cannot exceed the available quantity

 ## 🚀 Features